slavsan/font-tester-js/README.md

 in the constructor and it will be loaded just by including the file.

-There is a handful fonts but more fonts can be added from <a href="https://www.google.com/fonts">Google Fonts</a>.
+There is a handful of fonts but more fonts can be added from <a href="https://www.google.com/fonts">Google Fonts</a>.

 You just need to add an object containing the font name (as it's used in CSS) and the font url.
 Example: